jaesu968/Adopt_A_Pet/README.md

 - This app uses **Mock Service Worker (MSW)** to simulate API calls
 - For best experience, use Google Chrome with third-party cookies enabled

-## Next Steps

-Once you have the app running, your task is to:
-1. Install React Router
-2. Set up routes in `App.js`
-3. Connect the navigation and links
-4. Handle URL parameters for pet details
-5. Add search functionality

-Happy coding! 🚀